MozillaSecurity/grizzly/README.md

 Cross platform compatibility is available for Windows, Linux and OSX.
 However not all features may be available.

-For additional information please check out the [wiki](https://github.com/MozillaSecurity/grizzly/wiki).
+For additional information please check out the [wiki](https://github.com/MozillaSecurity/grizzly/wiki) or the [announcement](https://blog.mozilla.org/security/2019/07/10/grizzly/)

 Installation
 ------------